-Transitions Career Institute features a fully air-conditioned, well-ventilated and appropriately suited environment.
+Transitions Career Institute features a fully air-conditioned, well-ventilated, and appropriately suited environment.
 The school has a reception area, administration offices, skill labs for simulation, computer training room, instructors lounge and several classrooms.
-Each classroom is able to accommodate students and instructors comfortably in an environment that is conducive for learning.
+Each classroom can accommodate students and instructors comfortably in an environment that is conducivefor learning.

-The school has a student cafeteria with microwave oven, vending machines and a sufficient amount of tables and chairs.
+The school has a student cafeteria with microwave oven, vending machines and a sufficient number of tables and chairs.
 Separate male and female lavatories are available in the facility.

-The school is within walking distance to the train station with a bus line in the immediate area.
+The school is within a 2 mile distance to the train station with bus lines in the immediate area.
 Parking is available with additional accessibility to street parking.

-Lighted exits and evacuation plans are located in the corridors and cafeteria throughout the building as per fire code.
+Lighted exits and evacuation plans are in the corridors and cafeteria throughout the building as per fire code.
 Fire extinguishers are available in strategic areas throughout the building.